 Although both of these dogs are quite intimidating in appearance, they are softer than most of us think!
-They also both make great four-legged family additions for the right family.
+They also both make great four-legged additions for the right family.

 In this Pitbull vs. Boerboel breed comparison, we will compare both dogs against each other in every category.
 You’ll learn about their history and why they earned their feared reputation.
 You’ll also learn about their exercise and nutritional needs, as well as which dog is easier to train.
 So, don’t listen to the rumors.
-Let’s find out the truth about these dogs and how they compare against each other.
+Let’s find out the truth about these dogs and how they compare to each other.

 - Height 17 – 21 inches

 - Lifespan 12 – 16 years